Shell eyes potential carbon capture and storage hub in Southeast Asia

 Shell also partnered with Equinor and TotalEnergies in Norway on the Northern Lights project to transport CO2 from industrial sources by ship to a central receiving hub and then send the CO2 through a pipeline to an offshore store.

-Additionally, Shell also inked a deal in June 2022 with ExxonMobil, CNOOC, and local authorities to evaluate the potential for a world-scale CCS project in the Chinese Guangdong Province.
+Additionally, Shell inked a deal in June 2022 with ExxonMobil, CNOOC, and local authorities to evaluate the potential for a world-scale CCS project in the Chinese Guangdong Province.

 When it comes to Shell’s other activities, it is worth noting the oil major recently revealed its 3Q 2022 results, which show higher profits on a year-on-year basis thanks to higher gas prices and increased volumes from deepwater assets.